-Last Wednesday I went to the University of Maryland Medical Center and had a portion of my large bowel removed.
+Last Wednesday, I went to the University of Maryland Medical Center and had a portion of my large bowel removed.
 Crohn’s disease damaged it.
-It made part of my large bowel narrow and difficult for waste to travel from point A to point B. It’s what caused the G.I. blockage that almost killed me the end of last year.
+It made part of my large bowel narrow and difficult for waste to travel from point A to point B. It’s what caused the G.I. blockage that almost killed me at the end of last year.

 Hurry up and wait